-PHD C5.
+PHD C4.
 Written and Oral Communicate Skills.

-Effectively communicate orally and in writing the results of an epidemiologic research study in the form of an abstract, manuscript, poster, and/or oral presentation in an external peer-review setting.
-(EEH 650, EEH 700)
+Effectively communicate orally and in writing the results of an epidemiology research study in the form of an abstract, manuscript, poster, or oral presentation in a peer-review setting.
+(EEH700 Dissertation Guidance)

-PHD C6.
+PHD C5.
 Culminating Dissertation.

-Perform as a dissertation, a hypothesis-driven epidemiologic research study that includes a minimum of three aims publishable as manuscripts that demonstrate mastery and understanding in one or more overarching content area(s).
+Perform as a dissertation, a hypothesis-driven epidemiologic research study that includes a minimum of three aims publishable as manuscripts that demonstrate mastery and understanding in one or more overarching content area.
 This includes developing testable hypotheses using appropriate data and study design(s), conducting data analysis, and interpreting study results in epidemiologic and broader contexts.
-(EEH 700).
+(EEH700 Dissertation Guidance).

-PHD C7 Ethical Conduct of Human Subjects Research
+PHD C6 Ethical Conduct of Human Subjects Research

-Apply the basic ethical and legal issues pertaining to the collection, use and dissemination of epidemiologic data; apply knowledge of human subjects' protections, informed consent, and confidentiality to research activities.
-(EEH 650, EEH 700)
+Apply the basic ethical and legal issues pertaining to the collection, use and dissemination of data; such as knowledge of human subjects protections to research activities.
+(EEH650 Research and Professional Development)